wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 <details>
 <summary>Not really.</summary>
 <p>The guide is oriented completely towards MO2 and takes advantage of a number of its exclusive features.
-We are neither willing nor able to provide support for Vortex, as nobody in the modding community uses it.
-You should use whatever mod manager you like, but asking for Vortex support on the Discord is not permitted at this time.
-If using MO2 is a dealbreaker for you, we recommend
+You should use whatever mod manager you like, but we are unable to accomodate Vortex users looking for support, as none of us use it.
-<a href="https://youtu.be/Zts-tF0nYIk" target="_blank">Gopher's video tutorial</a> instead of this guide.</p>
+If using MO2 is a dealbreaker for you, we recommend <a href="https://youtu.be/Zts-tF0nYIk" target="_blank">Gopher's video tutorial</a> instead of this guide.</p>
 </details>

 ### DarN instead of VUI+